It took me 3 times to pass my driving test, so yes you could say it was certainly an expensive time for me!

 Passing The Test

 The first test I took was literally a week or so before Christmas, so it was already a shit time of year for me to book my test, but that wasn’t why I failed.
-I didn’t run anyone over, I was speeding LOL @ me, if that wasn’t enough I also cut up a Mercedes on a round about.
+I didn’t run anyone over, I was speeding LOL @ me.
+And if that wasn’t enough I also cut up a Mercedes on a round about.
 Seriously.
 I’m laughing at myself right now.
-Then the second time, again I could have cut someone up (BUT I DIDN’T) as again I was going round a roundabout and went in the wrong lane as I was going round.
+Then the second time, I could have cut someone up (BUT I DIDN’T) as again I was going round a roundabout and went in the wrong lane as I was going round.
 BUT I PASSED IN THE END.
 Third time lucky!
 Finally I was able to whip around town in my Ford KA and had the freedom to go wherever I wanted (McDonalds drive thru obvs) and not have to ask for lifties from mum and dad.

 There’s obviously quite a few downsides financially with cars, oml they are freaking expensive.
-First you want to buy decent car that isn’t going to fall apart, then you need to pay for insurance, tax, petrol, MOT… Oh and when your battery decides to die on a Monday morning because you could only afford to drive it around town, you need to be prepared for random expenses.
+First you want to buy a decent car that isn’t going to fall apart, then you need to pay for insurance, tax, petrol, MOT… Oh and when your battery decides to die on a Monday morning because you could only afford to drive it around town, you need to be prepared for random expenses.